Asian Dynamics Initiative

 2. Profile magazine for the Asian Dynamics Initiative

-Some of my research has been described in a recent profile magazine, which is available for download at the ADI homepage.
+Some of my research has been described in a recent ADI profile magazine, which is available here.

 3. In the media